ehaughee/Gist-OSX-Widget/README.md

 * [feature] Ability to select from Ruby, Python, PHP, HTML syntaxes
  * Super easy to add more languages, just haven't yet.

+## Todo
+* More syntax language selections
+* Maybe add the option to set a filename and description, but probably not

 ## Attribution
 The octocat icon was taken without permission from: http://ericjankowski.com/index.php.
 I plan on asking permission but in the mean time I am providing a source since this is a public repository.
 Maybe this should go in TODO.
+And of courrse the Octocat logo is Github's.